NVIDIA-Genomics-Research/GenomeWorks/README.md

 make install
 ```

-### Debian Package
+### Package generation
+Debian/RPM generation packages the libraries, headers and binaries built by the `make` command above
+into a `.deb`/`.rpm` for portability and easy installation.
+The package generation itself doesn't
+guarantee any cross-platform compatibility.

+It is recommended that a separate build and packaging be performed for each distribution and
+CUDA version that needs to be supported.

+Type of package generation is deteremined automatically based on the flavor of Linux
-To generate a Debian package for the SDK -
+distribution being run on.
+To generate a package for the SDK -

 ```bash
 make package